Overview / Introduction¶

 ssh -i path/to/keyfile <username>@<server_ip> e.g. ssh -i /home/nicky/.ssh/id_rsa firstname.lastname@example.org

-Download this hosts file and update the values as follows:
+Download this hosts file, save it in the hosts directory and update the values as follows:

 |all.hosts.gateway.ansible_host||IP For Gateway server accessible from your machine|